yandex-cloud/docs/en/vpc/operations/security-group-create.md

       * `protocol`: Data transfer protocol.
 Possible values: `tcp`, `udp`, `icmp`, `esp`, `ah`, or `any`.
       * `v4-cidrs`: List of IPv4 CIDRs and masks of subnets that traffic will come from or to.

+- API

+   Use the [create](../api-ref/SecurityGroup/create.md) REST API method for the [SecurityGroup](../api-ref/SecurityGroup/index.md) resource or the [SecurityGroupService/Create](../api-ref/grpc/security_group_service.md#Create) gRPC API call.

 - {{ TF }}

-  If you don't have {{ TF }} yet, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   If you do not have {{ TF }} yet, [install it and configure the {{ yandex-cloud }} provider](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

    To create a security group with multiple rules:

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

       * `name`: Security group name.
       * `description`: Optional description of the security group.